bitshares/bitshares-core/README.md

     make
     ./programs/witness_node/witness_node

 This will launch the witness node.
 If you would like to launch the command-line wallet, you must first specify a port for communication with the witness node.
-To do this, add text to `witness_node_data_dir/config.json` as follows, then restart the node:
+To do this, add text to `witness_node_data_dir/config.ini` as follows, then restart the node:

-    "websocket_endpoint": "127.0.0.1:8090"
+    rpc-endpoint = 127.0.0.1:8090

 Then, in a separate terminal window, start the command-line wallet `cli_wallet`:

     ./programs/cli_wallet/cli_wallet

-If you send private keys over this connection, `websocket_endpoint` should be bound to localhost for security.
+If you send private keys over this connection, `rpc-endpoint` should be bound to localhost for security.

+A list of CLI wallet commands is available [here](https://bitshares.github.io/doxygen/classgraphene_1_1wallet_1_1wallet__api.html).

 Code coverage testing
 ---------------------